 There were no such material changes and commitments, affecting the financial position of the Company occurred between the end of the financial year and the date of this Report.
 However, The Company has incurred losses over the years resulting in negative net worth, negative working capital and negative cash flows.
 The default in payment of dues to banks and financial institution and creditors etc are the identified events that, individually or collectively, still cast significant doubt on the Company's ability to continue as a going concern.
+All the banks and financial institutions have declared the outstanding loan accounts of the company as Non-Performing Accounts (NPA).

-The Company is in the process reduction of substantial project debt by exiting from the Projects which will ease its financial burden in the coming years.
+The Company is also in process of reduction of its substantial projects debts by exiting from its residential projects which will ease financial burden.